smith-nathanh/autoSWE/README.md

 5. Unit Testing

 We have implemented a system that can automatically generate the artifacts for these tasks.
 The system uses LangGraph to orchestrate the control flow of the system and the artifacts are accumulated in a state object.
+It will check for and handle installing necessary dependencies to run the code it generates.

 ### Control flow